What is outpatient surgery?

 After your outpatient procedure, you will be moved to our recovery area.
-When you are fully awake, your family will be able to join you.
+When you awake, your family will be able to join you.
 Until then, your family is welcome to wait for you in our comfortable waiting area.

 Can I drive myself home after my surgery or procedure?